-- 1. This Ruling explains the method used to characterise lump sum payments received by employees upon the termination of their employment as gratuity and the tax treatment of gratuity. - 2.
-The relevant provisions of the Income Tax Act 1967 (ITA 1967) in this Ruling are sections 7, 13, 25, subsection 83(3) and paragraph 25 of Schedule 6. - 3.
-The words used in this Ruling have the following meaning: - 3.1 "Employer" in relation to an employment, means - (a) where the relationship of master and servant subsists, the master; - (b) where the relationship does not subsist, the person who pays or is responsible for paying any remuneration to the employee who has the employment, notwithstanding that that person and the employee may be the same person acting in different capacities. - 3.2 "Employee" in relation to an employment, means - - (a) where the relationship of servant and master subsists, the servant; - (b) where the relationship does not subsist, the holder of the appointment or office which constitutes the employment. - 3.3 "Employment" means - - (a) employment in which the relationship of master and servant subsists; - (b) any appointment or office, whether public or not and whether or not that relationship subsists, for which remuneration is payable.
+The words used in this Ruling have the following meaning:

-4. Lump Sum Payment On Termination Of Employment
+- 4.1 "Employer" in relation to an employment, means - (a) where the relationship of master and servant subsists, the master, - (b) where the relationship does not subsist, the person who pays or is responsible for paying any remuneration to the employee who has the employment, notwithstanding that that person and the employee may be the same person acting in different capacities. - 4.2 "Employee" in relation to an employment, means - - (a) where the relationship of servant and master subsists, the servant, - (b) where the relationship does not subsist, the holder of the appointment or office which constitutes the employment. - 4.3 "Employment" means - (a) employment in which the relationship of master and servant subsists, - (b) any appointment or office, whether public or not and whether or not that relationship subsists, for which remuneration is payable.

-- 4.1 An employee's employment may cease due to a variety of reasons such as retirement, resignation, premature termination of the contract of service or by mutual agreement. - 4.2 When an employment ceases, the employer may make a lump sum payment in accordance with the terms and conditions of the contract of service.
-The lump sum payment may be described by the employer as compensation for loss of employment, ex-gratia, contractual payment, retrenchment payments, gratuity, etc. - 4.3 The circumstances and nature of the payment must be reviewed to determine the real character of the payment.
-The amount paid on the termination of an employment may consist of the following 2 elements:
+5. Lump Sum Payment On Termination Of Employment

-- (a) it is attributable to the loss of employment such as redundancy (compensation); and - (b) it is attributable to the past services of the employee (gratuity).
+- 5.1 An employee's employment may cease due to a variety of reasons such as retirement, resignation, premature termination of the contract of service or by mutual agreement. - 5.2 When an employment ceases, the employer may make a lump sum payment in accordance with the terms and conditions of the contract of service.
+The lump sum payment may be described by the employer as compensation for loss of employment, ex-gratia, contractual payment, retrenchment payments, gratuity, etc. - 5.3 The circumstances and nature of the payment must be reviewed to determine the real character of the payment.
+The amount paid on the termination of an employment may consist of the following 2 elements: - (a) it is attributable to the loss of employment such as redundancy (compensation), and - (b) it is attributable to the past services of the employee (gratuity).